greenplum-db/plcontainer/concourse/README.md

 ## Fly the release pipeline

-By default, the release is built from the `6X_STABLE` branch.
+By default, the release is built from the `main` branch.

 The release pipeline should be located in https://prod.ci.gpdb.pivotal.io